Code-Institute-Submissions/Odimac84-Project5_FebResub/README.md

 -   Help the user to start a warranty claim or a service directly from their profile page.
 -   Recommended products that goes well with the ones in the cart.
 -   Technical specifications for the products that being sold on the site.
+- Put rating on specific products that will scale the rating that is set in DB atm.

 ## Testing